+John Bonham is a legend in the drumming industry.
 He is said to have changed the industry completely with his swag and approach to new styles.
-Being at the forefront of the foundational Led Zeppelin LP, his skills were envied.
+His skills were envied at the forefront of the foundational Led Zeppelin LP.

-And years after his passing, Jimmy Page, one of the most excellent drummers of all time, admits he fascinated by his contribution to the industry.
+And years after his passing, Jimmy Page, one of the most excellent drummers of all time, admits he is fascinated by his contribution to the industry.

-He quotes the “Good Times Bad Times explicitly,” telling of how its thunderous bass impacted listeners.
-They even though on many occasions that he was using two drums, when in fact, he only had one.
+He quotes the “Good Times Bad Times” explicitly, telling of how its thunderous bass impacted listeners.
+They even thought on many occasions that he was using two drums when he only had one.

 Now before his untimely demise in 1980, Bonham had already created an impactful taste for many rock lovers.
-Each of his performances was talked about in length long after he was through.
+Each of his performances was talked about at length long after he was through.
 And what came out clear was that the performance was heavy, lively, virtuosic, and deliberate.

 And when he was at his rhythmical best, he never gave his audience any wankery.
 Every night that Bonham was on tour came filled with life and enjoyment.
-He seemed to know how to dodge every pitfall with his sweeping stampeded through “Moby Dick.”
+He seemed to know how to dodge every pitfall with his sweeping stampeding through “Moby Dick.”

 Dave Grohl, another renowned drummer, did not miss an opportunity to complement the drummer’s style when he wrote in “Rolling Stone.”
 Grohl says he spent years in his bedroom listening to Bonham’s work and attempting to emulate his style.

-He fascinated by the swing or the behind-the-beat swagger or Bonham’s speed and power.
+He was fascinated by the swing, behind-the-beat swagger, and Bonham’s speed and power.
 He admits that he wanted to get to the same sense of instinctual direction, apart from memorizing what the drummer did.

 And if you watched Bonham in action, you would also be compelled to try out what he did.
 It is all about getting the music into the bloodstream.